tylertitsworth/5th-age-srd/Classes/Druid.md

 Quick Action

 **Initiate Effect:** Until the end of the battle, while in beast form you gain a +2 bonus to attacks and damage against lower level enemies and mooks of any level.
-The damage bonus increases to 2 + double your Strength or Dexterity modifier at championer tier, and 2 + triple your Strength or Dexterity modifier at epic tier.
+The damage bonus increases to 2 + double your Strength or Dexterity modifier at champion tier, and 2 + triple your Strength or Dexterity modifier at epic tier.

 **Adept Effect:** As the initiate effect, and when you first shift into this aspect, roll your recovery dice as if you were healing, but you instead gain that many temporary hit points.
 You don't spend a recovery.